himefei/PloggerWMI2/memory-bank/activeContext.md

 - Successfully added processor performance counter capture to Plogger component
 - Implemented real-time clock speed calculation and visualization in Reporter component
-- Enhanced HTML report with new CPU clock speed chart for comprehensive CPU monitoring
+- Enhanced HTML report with new CPU clock speed chart for comprehensive CPU monitoring [2025-05-30 23:33:09] - Project Structure Consolidation Update
+## Current Focus

+* Project structure has been simplified with report folder removal
+* All components now consolidated in Plogger/ directory for easier testing and distribution
+* Validating that all internal file references work correctly with new structure

+## Recent Changes

+* Removed separate /report/ directory entirely
+* Moved Reporter.ps1, Reporter_for_Process.ps1, and chart.js into Plogger/ folder
+* Established new single-folder deployment model
+* All core functionality (logging, reporting, visualization) now centralized in Plogger/